 The Katherine Howell Award recognizes someone for their leadership, and significant contributions to the Historic Wilmington Foundation mission and, consequently greatly furthering the cause of preservation in the Lower Cape Fear region.

-To say that this Sylvia exemplifies leadership and significant contributions to the Historic Wilmington Foundation is an understatement.
+To say that Sylvia exemplifies leadership and significant contributions to the Historic Wilmington Foundation is an understatement.
 For the past six years, Sylvia has served on HWF’s Board of Trustees.
 Her service on the board is a testament to diligent fact finding and reasoned deliberation.
-As a former lawyer, and self-professed “policy wonk,” our organization benefits from her detailed analysis of preservation policies.
-Her selflessness is extraordinary – at the drop of a dime she’ll attend any policy meeting so that I might focus on what is being said in the room while leaving note-taking in her care.
-Our teamwork is built on this common refrain between us: “It’s always better for HWF to have four ears in the room.”
-Currently, Sylvia Chairs our Preservation Action Committee.
+As a former lawyer, and self-professed “policy wonk,” HWF benefits from her detailed analysis of preservation policies.
+As Chair of HWF’s Preservation Action Committee, Sylvia assists the Executive Director in navigating Section 106 review for Wilmington Rail Realignment, keeping up-to-speed on the Cape Fear Memorial Bridge replacement, and many other policy issues.
+Last year, Sylvia spearheaded HWF’s efforts in responding to the revision of Wilmington’s Land Development Code.
+Her selflessness is extraordinary, and HWF sincerely appreciates her support.

 photo credit: WILMA Magazine